Porcelain Veneers in Scarborough

 How Much do Porcelain Veneers Cost?

-Porcelain veneers cost more than the composite resin veneers do, but this is a worthwhile investment because they can last 10 to 15 years.
+Porcelain veneers cost more than the composite resin veneers do, and is a worthwhile investment.
 To get an accurate cost estimate for your porcelain veneers, our dentist in Scarborough will need to examine your teeth and determine the number of veneers you need.

-Porcelain veneers in Scarborough start at around $900 per tooth and can go up to $3,000 per tooth, depending on the choices you make.
+Porcelain veneers in Scarborough start at around $1,500 per tooth, depending on the choices you make.
 A detailed dental quotation should also include the cost for preparation, which will depend on whether you need X-rays, fillings or other care before fitting the veneers.

 If you have dental insurance, you should submit your quotation to the insurance company to find out what percentage they cover before you go ahead.

 Taking care of your sparkling new porcelain veneers is as easy as caring for your natural teeth.
 Simply brush your teeth at least twice a day, and preferably after every meal.
 Floss daily or after every brushing, and rinse your mouth with an antiseptic mouthwash once or twice during each 24-hour period.
 Don’t be afraid to brush or floss hard, porcelain veneers can handle the pressure.
 As long as you use a non-abrasive toothpaste and a toothbrush with soft bristles, you can treat them exactly like the rest of your teeth.

 The best porcelain veneers Scarborough has can be found at Havenview Dental and we can effectively restore your smile at a relatively low cost and without major surgery.
 Cosmetically, veneers are almost indistinguishable from natural teeth.
 They are also strong and resilient to everyday damage.
 In most cases, you can expect your porcelain veneers to last at least 10 years with proper care.